trabisdementia/xuups/modules/mymenus/readme.txt

 The decorators follow this sintax:
 {decorator|value}

-There are 3 decorators available:
+There are 4 decorators available:
 USER -> gets info for the user that is seing the page OWNER -> gets info for the user that match uid on the url(if given) URI -> gets info about the url arguments
+MODULE -> gets dynamic menu from a module (Used in title field only)

 Some sintax examples
 {USER|UNAME} gets the username of this user, returns anonymous if not a user